gatsbyjs/gatsby/docs/blog/2019-02-14-behind-the-scenes-q-and-a/index.md

 ### Functional Questions (How do I do X with Gatsby?)

-**Question:** Can I serialize an api to be stored and accessed client-side only?
+**Question:** Can I serialize an API to be stored and accessed client-side only?
 **Answer:** Yup (with a source plugin!).
 If it's a GraphQL API you can even use [`gatsby-source-graphql`](/packages/gatsby-source-graphql/) to invoke that API at _build time_

 **Question:** How would you recommend handling Gatsby pointing to environment specific endpoints?
 For example, we're required to deploy the same artifact to dev - uat - prod, so for pointing our app at the appropriate endpoint, we're looking at location.href and using if/else to determine the endpoint.
 Is there a better way?